pomerium/pomerium/docs/docs/community/readme.md

 ## Get updates

-[Pomerium-announce](https://groups.google.com/forum/#!forum/pomerium-announce) is is low traffic mailing list for important release and security announcements.
+[Pomerium-announce](https://groups.google.com/forum/#!forum/pomerium-announce) is a low traffic mailing list for important releases and security announcements.
 We encourage all Pomerium users to subscribe to pomerium-announce.

 On Twitter, we are [@pomerium_io](https://twitter.com/pomerium_io).